MAIN LANDSLIDE EVENTS

 Year

-The indicator addresses the demand for information about the number of major landslide events that occurred in the past year in the national territory and the damage they caused; it provides a basis for international comparisons.
-Comparability over time and space is limited by the partial heterogeneity of data and acquisition methods.
+The indicator responds to the demand for information regarding the number of main landslide events that occurred in the last year on the national territory and the damage caused by them; provides a basis for international comparisons.
+Comparability in time and space are limited by the partial lack of homogeneity of the data and acquisition methods.

 Undefinable